 - We do not shoot inside the garage unless it is very neat, If not this is another place to hide items

 - Hoses rolled up neatly, or even better, gone

 - Exterior garbage cans out of view or at least out of front shot

 - Security yard signs, such as ADT and Realtor yard signs temporarily removed if possible.

 - Remove anything that looks seasonal, such as Xmas wreaths, pumpkins, etc.

-NOTE: The photographer should not: Move furniture, Clean or dust, Move garbage, Pick up/move clutter (toys, dirty dishes, dog toys, etc.)
+NOTE: The Real Estate Photographer should not: Move furniture, Clean or dust, Move garbage, Pick up/move clutter (toys, dirty dishes, dog toys, etc.)

 The home MUST be ready for the photographer when he/she arrives.